Stock-Tracker/people-also-bought/README.md

   - [Earnings Chart](https://github.com/Dr-Wing/earnings)

 ## Deployment
+- This microservice requires the [Price Chart](https://github.com/Dr-Wing/chart) microservice to be running.
+Please deploy that microservice first, if you have not already.
 - Create a file in the project directory named `.env`, based on `.env.template`.
 This file will need:
   1. The URL of the deployed EC2 instance for this service
   2. The URL of the deployed EC2 instance for the price chart service